Teenage girl whose eye was ruptured in vicious Dublin assault gives update on her condition

 The fundraiser has already raised more than €50,600 for Alanna and her friend’s recovery, and can be accessed by clicking here.

-Gardaí have since said that CCTV from Ballyfermot and the bus network, as well as phone traffic, will provide crucial evidence in the investigation, and are appealing for anyone with information about the attack to contact them.
+Gardaí have since said that CCTV from Ballyfermot and the bus network, as well as phone traffic, will provide crucial evidence in the investigation.

+"An incident room has been established at Ballyfermot Garda Station and significant progress has been made in the investigation to date," a spokesperson for An Garda Síochana said in a recent statement.

+Anyone with information is asked to contact Ballyfermot Garda Station on 01 666 7200, the Garda Confidential Line on 1800 666 111, or any Garda Station.

 Subscribe or register today to discover more from DonegalLive.ie